 ROSSLYN CHAPEL

-Arguably Scotland’s most beautiful and enigmatic church, Rosslyn Chapel really only reached fame with Dan Brown’s The Da Vinci Code and the subsequent Hollywood film.
-Since 2003, the number of tourists has ballooned (190,000 in 2017) and this has made possible the financing of the restoration of the church.
+Arguably Scotland’s most beautiful and enigmatic church, Rosslyn Chapel only reached fame with Dan Brown’s The Da Vinci Code and the subsequent Hollywood film.
+Since 2003, the number of tourists has ballooned (190,000 in 2017) and this has made possible the financing of the church’s restoration.

 The chapel was built in the mid-15th century by William St Clair, the third Earl of Orkney whose home was in Rosslyn Castle.
 The ornately carved interior – at odds with the architecture of the time – is a monument to the mason’s art, rich in symbolic imagery.
 As well as flowers, vines, angels and biblical figures, the carved stones include many of the pagan ‘Green Man’ – an ornate face with plants typically coming from its mouth – there are supposedly 100 green men in the church.
 Other figures are associated with Freemasonry and the Knights Templar.
 Oddly there are also carvings of plants from the Americas – maize, aloe vera and – that predate Columbus’ voyage of discovery.